Distinguishing thermodynamics and spectroscopy for octupolar U(1) spin liquid of Ce-pyrochlores: Magnon gaps in the strong field regime

-Here we discuss the field polarized states in the strong field limit.
-For the magnetic fields along 001 and 111 directions, since all the sublattices are coupled to the field with the Zeeman coupling, all the sublattices will be polarized by the field along their corresponding $+\hat{z}$ or $-\hat{z}$ directions.
-In particular, the 001 field induces a uniform two-in two-out spin state in the $S^z$ components and the 111 field induces a three-in one-out spin state in the $S^z$ components.
-The magnon gaps of these two polarized states grow as the field strength is increased (see Fig.~\ref{fig3}).
-For the 110 field, however, only two sublattices are coupled to the field, and the other two sublattices do not directly experience the field.
 In Table.~\ref{tab1}, we have listed the local $\hat{z}$ directions for each sublattice.
 Under the 110 field, the 0th sublattice is polarized in the $+\hat{z}$ direction, and the 3rd sublattice is polarized in the $-\hat{z}$ direction.
 This is depicted as the red arrows in Fig.~\ref{fig4}.
 The 1st and 2nd sublattices are decoupled from the magnetic field.
 Moreover, the internal exchange field on the 1st and 2nd sublattices from the polarized $\langle S^z \rangle $ of the 0th and 3rd sublattices is canceled, thus the 1st and 2nd sublattices are effectively decoupled from the 0th and 3rd sublattices at the classical or mean-field sense.
 The magnetic state of the 1st and 2nd sublattices will then be determined by the residual interaction.
 The 1st and 2nd sublattices in fact form multiple chains along $1\bar{1}0$ directions.
 Since we are considering the system in the octupolar spin ice regime with a predominant $J_y$ coupling, the interactions on these chains are dominated by the Ising interaction on the octupole $S^y$ components, and these chains are effectively decoupled from each other in the classical sense.
-Even with the field, the Hamiltonian of the system is still invariant under the $\mathbb{Z}_2$ transformation ${S^y \rightarrow -S^y}$.
-The predominant antiferromagnetic intra-chain $J_y$ coupling breaks this $\mathbb{Z}_2$ symmetry by creating an antiferromagnetic octupolar $\langle S^y \rangle$ order along the chains (see Fig.~\ref{fig4}).
-Remarkably, the exchange field from the $\langle S^y \rangle$ configuration on the 1st and 2nd sublattices is canceled on the 0th and 3rd sublattices.
-Thus, the antiferromagnetic octupolar order has no direct impact on the 0th and 3rd sublattices at the mean-field sense.
-As a result, the inter-chain coupling via the intermediate 1st and 2nd sublattices is absent at the mean-field level.
-The antiferromagnetic octupolar order on each chain is then independent and has a 2-fold degeneracy on each chain.
-To summarize, the antiferromagnetic octupolar $\langle S^y \rangle$ order on the $1\bar{1}0$ chains, that is actually a hidden order, arises from the predominant $J_y$ coupling in the octupolar spin ice regime after polarizing the other two sublattices in $S^z$ antiferromagnetically.
-Thus, it is one {\sl unique} property of the octupolar spin ice.
+Even with the field, the Hamiltonian of the system is still invariant under the $\mathbb{Z}_2$ transformation,